 The best way to make a Twitter “Moment” is to head over to your Twitter account and simply start making one.
 Unfortunately, for some people, that is just like cooking from scratch.
 Although they could probably figure out how to do it; they’d rather have a “recipe” to go by, at least the first time they try out a new dish.
 For those who can relate to using recipes, a who want a guide on creating Twitter Moments, don’t worry.
 This blog post is just what you need.
 Once you consider the simple steps below, you can be on your way to creating your own Twitter Moments.

-NOTE: I suggest reading this post all the way through, then go watch the video to view examples of what I discuss here.
-If you prefer to see some examples of what you read below, you can do the following:
+NOTE: I suggest reading this post all the way through, then go back to the beginning and follow the steps as you read through the article again.
+To see some examples of what you read below, you can do the following:

 Open Twitter in another window.
-As you read this blog post, alternate between here and one of my existing “Moments” to see examples of what I’m discussing.
+As you read this blog post, alternate between here and my existing “Moment” to see examples of what I’m discussing.

 Whenever you’re ready to create your own Moments, don’t forget to: